wuruxu/wgx/README.md

 privileges for normal proxy usage.
 TUN mode is available when you want a drop-in userspace WireGuard interface with the familiar `wg` UAPI control path.

+## Use Restriction

+This project must not be used for commercial purposes or for any illegal activities.

 ## Features

 - WireGuard client implemented in userspace.